sunpnwt12/lal-auto-essay-scoring2/note.md

 - Predicted and evaluate using exp083 on these two topics
     - f1: 0.594
     - qwk: 0.7797
-    - not neither bad or good, lets how 4 folds perform
+    - not neither bad or good, let's see how 4 folds perform

 - Predcited and evaluate using exp083 on persuade 2.0
     - f1: 0.494
     - qwk: 0.7756
     - pretty bad
 - On the other hand
-    - When I used exp080f0 as predictor
+    - When used exp080f0 as predictor
         - f1: 0.5197
         - qwk: 0.7916
         - not significantly better but still betterr